 In a water heating application (an open system), new water is constantly being introduced.
 With the new water comes a fresh supply of minerals that can be deposited on the unit's heat exchanger.
 This is commonly known as scaling.
 The amount of minerals will depend upon the hardness of the water.
 Water can also be aggressive, and can erode metals, including copper, if the water is moved too quickly.
-The water flow requirements for the Rheos water heater are based upon the hardness of the water.
+Pump sizing for the Rheos+ water heater is based upon the hardness of the water.
 The water flow is kept high enough to prevent scaling, but low enough to prevent tube erosion.
 For extremely soft or hard water, cupro-nickel tubes are available.
-Contact a Laars Representative if you have questions or concerns about water quality.
+Contact a LAARS Representative if you have questions or concerns about water quality.